ProAgent: Building Proactive Cooperative Agents with Large Language Models: Experiments

 \subsection{Collaborating with Humans}

-Apart from cooperation with AI agents, our concern also involves the generalization of novel human partners.
-Due to the limitation to collect human interaction data, we follow the previous work \cite{carroll2019utility} that uses a BC model trained on human data as a proxy of humans.
-Fig.~\ref{fig:bc-ave-bar} presents the average cumulative rewards achieved over a span of 400 timesteps by ProAgent when engaged in collaboration with BC.
+Apart from cooperation with AI agents, our concern also involves the generalization to human partners.
+Due to the limitation of collecting human interaction data, we follow the previous work~\citep{carroll2019utility} that uses a behavior cloning (BC) model trained on human data as a proxy of humans.
+Fig.~\ref{fig:bc-ave-bar} presents the average cumulative rewards achieved for 400 timesteps by ProAgent when engaged in collaboration with BC.
 The reported outcomes encompass both the mean value and standard error across five distinct BC models.
 Analysis of the experimental findings reveals that across the five environments, ProAgent outperforms the baseline in four environments, exhibiting particularly noteworthy superiority when functioning as Player 0 in the context of \textit{Forced Coordination}.
 Notably, the positioning discrepancy between the left and right starting positions had a negligible impact on ProAgent's performance.
-However, this difference led to substantial performance disparities among the baselines, particularly in asymmetric layouts, where the cumulative rewards achieved by all baselines were superior in the left position compared to the right position, consistent with the findings in COLE \citep{li2023cooperative, li2023tackling}.
+However, this difference led to substantial performance disparities among the baselines, particularly in asymmetric layouts, where the cumulative rewards achieved by all baselines were superior in the left position compared to the right position, consistent with the findings in COLE~\citep{li2023cooperative, li2024tackling}.